umbraco/UmbracoDocs/Documentation/Using-Umbraco/Backoffice-Overview/Property-Editors/Built-in-Property-Editors/XPath-CheckBox-List.md

 ###XPath Expression

-The XPath expression should select the starting node for the editor to choose from.
+The XPath expression should select the nodes for the editor to choose from.

 The expression is evaulated by using [uQuery.GetNodesByXPath](../../../../Reference/Querying/uQuery/Content/Nodes.md) This method provides some very useful tokens such as $ancestorOrSelf which allow complex expressions.